-Bailey Widener, MSOT, MPH Clinical Research Occupational Therapist
+Bailey Widener, MSOT, MPH, CNT, NTMTC, SBCS, OTR/L Clinical Research Occupational Therapist

 Passionate about neurodevelopment, maternal and caregiver well-being, and addressing social determinants of health, she integrates her clinical skills with a strong foundation in public health to contribute to interdisciplinary research and interventions aimed at promoting optimal developmental outcomes for children.